 2. Mizuno Wave Rider 24

 Have you ever been surfing?
-That smooth feeling you get while riding a wave is what the Mizuno Wave Rider is all about – just they aim to recreate that on the road or track.
+That smooth feeling you get while riding a wave is what the Mizuno Wave Rider is all about – just they aim to recreate that on the road.

-It’s classified as a neutral to underpronation shoe, but unfortunately may not be comfortable or supportive for overpronators.
+It’s classified as a neutral to underpronation shoe, so may not be comfortable or supportive for overpronators.

 Mizuno’s wave plate tech helps disperse impact as you land, which protects joints all the way from the ankle to the knee.
-It’s also very well-cushioned, featuring Mizuno’s U4ic Energy Foam midsole, which is lightweight but lovely and springy.
+It’s also very well-cushioned, featuring Mizuno’s lightweight, lovely, and springy U4ic Energy Foam midsole.

 These shoes also provide superior heel cushioning.
 Their heel wedge is constructed from the same midsole Energy Foam, so your feet are padded from toe to heel.

-Even on top, these shoes are built for comfort and stability.
+Even on top, Wave Riders are built for comfort and stability.
 An engineered mesh upper, padded tongue and collar, and flat laces for better adjustability keep you cool, comfy, and sturdy.

 - Smooth, responsive wave plate